printernick/Board-No-More-Rest/README.md

 When filling out the form, the inputs will be:

 <pre>
-Board Game: select one of the listed board games
+Board Game: the listed board game
 Quantity: a positive integer
 First Name: nonempty string
 Last Name: nonempty string